 No season of the year shines as bright as Christmas—and the brightest light is Jesus Christ, the Light of the World.
 Once again we celebrate His birth by making Christmastime a season of service.
 Join us this year as we learn His teachings and follow His example to #LightTheWorld.

 This Christmas season, how will you #LightTheWorld?
 Start today at mormon.org to learn how you can be like the Savior, Jesus Christ.
 Serve as He did helping light the way for others.
+So, I will echo the words from mormon.org.
+How will you #LightTheWorld this Christmas season AND all year long?

 We were able to go to the Mérida Mexico Temple this weekend with 42 other members of the Belize District.
 As I anticipated the trip, I thought about a General Conference talk given by Elder Holland several years ago where he talked about members from the most southern town in Chile and their experience of attending the Santiago Chile Temple.
 Elder Holland describes the location of the stake where this story takes place as the "Church’s southernmost stake anywhere on this planet".
-Here is Elder Holland's description of their experience taken from the April 2004 General Conference
+Here is Elder Holland's description of their experience taken from the April 2004 General Conference:

 The Punta Arenas Chile Stake is the Church’s southernmost stake anywhere on this planet, its outermost borders stretching toward Antarctica.
 Any stake farther south would have to be staffed by penguins.
 For the Punta Arenas Saints it is a 4,200-mile round-trip bus ride to the Santiago temple.
 For a husband and wife it can take up to 20 percent of an annual local income just for the transportation alone.
 Only 50 people can be accommodated on the bus, but for every excursion 250 others come out to hold a brief service with them the morning of their departure.